 If your tow vehicle is sagging in the stern, it may be time to pump it up.

-When most of us talk about our rear ends dragging, we seldom mean the one on our trucks.
-But gravity gets to our vehicles, too, eventually.
-Signs that your vehicle may need additional support in the suspension department when its towing your boat include a visibly sagging rear end, headlight beams that are directed higher than normal, nose-diving by the vehicle when you brake or porpoising while underway, suspension that feels like it bottoms out when the vehicle passes over bumps in the road, and a ride that's generally rough, uneven, or simply uncomfortable.
-Even abnormal tire wear can be a sign of an overworked suspension.
+Rear ends have a way of sagging over time, including those on the vehicles we use to tow our boats.
+Signs that your vehicle may need additional support in the suspension department with a boat in tow include a visibly low rear end; headlight beams that are directed higher than normal; nose-diving when you brake or porpoising while under way; suspension that feels like it bottoms out when the vehicle passes over bumps in the road; and a ride that's generally rough, uneven, or simply uncomfortable.
+Abnormal tire wear also can be a sign of an overworked suspension.

-Trailerable-boat owners have several options for adding aftermarket load support, also known as air suspension or load leveling, to their tow vehicles.
-One of these might help if your tow vehicle is older and the suspension system no longer offers the spring rate that it did when it was new, if the weight of the boat-and-trailer rig you tow is pushing the maximum for your vehicle's rating, or if you're limited in the ability to achieve the right tongue weight from your trailer.
-If you tow loads of varying weights, or you want the most fuel-efficient, comfortable, and custom towing ride possible, you may also consider upgrading the suspension.
+Trailerable boat owners have several options for adding aftermarket load support, also known as air suspension or load leveling, to their tow vehicles.
+One of these might help if your tow vehicle is older and the suspension system no longer offers the spring rate it did when it was new, if the weight of the boat-and-trailer rig you tow is pushing the maximum for your vehicle's rating, or if you're limited in the ability to achieve the right tongue weight from your trailer.
+If you tow loads of varying weights or you want the most fuel-efficient, comfortable, and custom towing ride possible, you may also consider upgrading the suspension.

-After some research on the various air-suspension systems available for DIY installation, I chose an Air Lift 1000, a model designed by the Air Lift Company, located in Lansing, Michigan, for use in such vehicles as our 2006 Chevy Tahoe.
+After some research on the various air-suspension systems available, I chose an Air Lift 1000, a model designed by the Air Lift Company located in Lansing, Michigan, for use in such vehicles as our 2006 Chevy Tahoe.
 The SUV has more than 100,000 miles on the odometer and a suspension I suspected could use a boost when towing my 3,660-pound project boat-and-trailer rig.
-I selected an onboard compressor controlled by a key fob (also from the Air Lift Company) so I could adjust the system's PSI, and therefore the ride, while driving.
+I selected a WirelessONE onboard compressor controlled by a key fob (also from the Air Lift Company) so I could adjust the system's PSI and, therefore, the ride while driving.

 2. The first step was to raise the vehicle high enough to take the weight off the springs and allow room to safely work underneath.
-Once the installer had access to the rear springs, compress and fold each rubber bladder into a hotdog-bun shape to force it between the coils.
-Once these are inserted, allow them to reform to their originalcylindrical shape.
-Our tech suggested spraying the rubber bladders with Windex to act as a lubricant when squeezing them between the coils.
+Once the installer had access to the rear springs, he compressed and folded the rubber bladders into a hotdog-bun shape to force them between the coils.
+Once inside, they were allowed to reform to their original cylindrical shape within each spring.
+Our tech sprayed the rubber bags with Windex to act as a lubricant when squeezing the bags between the coils.

-3. Select a location to mount the manifold and compressor on the frame or a cross member.
-Since the vehicle will be used for launching and loading trailered boats and the rear may be in closer contact with the water, it's important to choose mounting locations farther forward on the chassis.
-I chose to mount the compressor on the side of the chassis under the passenger door.
-According to Jeremy Hart, one of Air Lift's tech-support team, the components are designed to get wet but not to be submerged for very long.
+3. A location was selected to mount the manifold and compressor on the frame or a cross member.
+The vehicle will be used for launching and loading trailered boats, and the rear may be in closer contact with the water, so it was important to choose mounting locations farther forward on the chassis.
+We mounted the compressor on the side of the chassis under the passenger door side.
+According to Jeremy Hart, one of Air Lift's tech-support team, the components are designed to get wet, but not to be submerged for very long.

 4. Protect the power wire with wire loom.

-5. As a backup for filling and releasing air from the system, I installed a manual valve on the rear bumper that permits the use of a stand-alone compressor — or even a bicycle pump (with a lot of work!) — to pressurize the lift bags.
+5. As a backup for filling and releasing air from the system, a manual valve on the rear bumper was installed that permits the use of a standalone compressor — or even a bicycle pump (with a lot of work!) — to pressurize the lift bags.
 After drilling the 5/16-inch hole in the bumper, the tech suggested dabbing paint onto the exposed metal surfaces, to prevent rust forming, before installing the valve.

-8. He next installed the in-line 15-amp fuse in the power line from the compressor to the fuse panel using heat-shrink connectors.
+8. He next installed the in-line 15-amp fuse in the power line from compressor to fuse panel using heat-shrink connectors.

-8. Connect the power wire to the tap fuse in the panel.
-Turn on the ignition to activate the system.
-Fill the bladders, then look for leaks at all connections using soapy water, which will bubble to reveal leaks.
+9. Then he connected the power wire to the fuse tap in the panel, turned on the ignition to activate the system, and filled the bladders with air.
+He looked for leaks at all connections by applying soapy water.